kristinemlarson/gnssrefl/README_VEG.md

 UNAVCO has a large stockpile of teqc logs that can be used to extract vegetation stats.
-For PBO H2O we had a system for QC that worked pretty well to eliminate outliers caused by snow or rain. *We do not reproduce here.* We also provided context for preciptation and thus provided NLDAS and NDVI data.
+For PBO H2O we had a system for QC that worked pretty well to eliminate outliers caused by snow or rain. *We do not reproduce that here.* We also provided context for preciptation and thus provided NLDAS and NDVI data.
 We do not do that here.
 PBO took advantage of the fact that 1100 identical receivers that only tracked GPS signals (Trimble NETRS) were installed at the same time.
-By the mid2010s receivers did start to fail and were replaced with newer units.
+By the mid-2010s the GPS receivers did start to fail and were replaced with newer units.
 We deliberately removed the data from these receivers because there were biases.
 This points to a problem that will be an issue going forward, as receivers WILL be updated.
 And multi-GNSS is not the same as GPS.
+Generally, receivers today are multi-GNSS.
+PBO H2O was GPS only.

-To download teqc logs for station p048 (which is used in Larson and Small, 2014) in 2008:
+To download teqc logs for station p048 in the year 2008 (which is used in Larson and Small paper) :

 *download_teqc p048 2008*